Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 ```

-An intrinisically scalable layout and responsive typography separated according to the nature of rectangle we are painting on:
+An intrinisically scalable layout with grids, responsive typography and behaviors separated along `portrait.css` & `landscape.css` according to the nature of rectangle we will be painting on.
+Quite a few rules on the reset above are experimental in nature.
+We'll dissect them going forward, step by step.

-## Breaking it down

-1. The first line on the Toucaan's reset is the charset declaration just to guarantee correct encoding for the CSS parser to use.
-See the w3c recommendation [here](https://www.w3.org/International/questions/qa-css-charset.en) that says:

-> You should always use UTF-8 as the character encoding of your style sheets and your HTML pages, and declare that encoding in your HTML.
-If you do that, there is no need to declare the encoding of your style sheet.

-2. Step 2

-I just flat out reset all margin & padding on elements and pseudo-elements and force them to use **box-sizing: border-box**.
+---

-### A note about some vocabulary that we use today:
+### A note about some of the vocabulary that we use today:

-For decades we have used a desktop with a monitor displaying content along a vertical plane.
-However, with the advent of smartphones and tablets, screens are no longer restricted to a vertical surface and many times look up at the screen while lying down on bed or look down on a screen lying on a table to draw with pencil stylus.

-Meaning, the monitor/screen is not always facing on a vertical with us sitting in front of it.
+We generally refer to the dimensions of a client as to height and width, but really what we have above the fold is a simple rectangle with a length and breadth.
+Using height and width to label dimensions has been accurate during the desktop era where the monitor was usually mounted to display content along the vertical plane, but this terminology appears to be invalid with mobile and tablet.

 <br>
 <div class="center">